North Carolina Quitclaim Deed Overview

 1. Obtain a Blank Quitclaim Deed Form

-Real estate attorneys can draft a quitclaim deed specific to your needs, and there are North Carolina quitclaim deed forms available through legal form publishers.
+Real estate attorneys can prepare a quitclaim deed to suit your needs, and North Carolina quitclaim deed forms can be obtained from legal form publishers.

-2. Complete the North Carolina Quitclaim Deed Form
+2. Fill out the North Carolina Quitclaim Deed Form

-- Property legal description (as stated on the current deed)
+- Property legal description (as per current deed)

-- County Tax Office’s Parcel Identification Number (PIN)
+- Parcel Identification Number (PIN) Tax Office County

-- Amount of consideration (as it may be $10 plus other valuable consideration)
+- Amount of consideration (e.g., $10 plus other valuable considerations)

-- Name and address of the preparer of the deed concerning prepare statement
+- Make a statement of the name and address of the preparer of the deed relating to

 3. Notarize the Deed

-In North Carolina, for a deed to be legally valid, the grantor is required to sign the deed in front of a notary public.
+In order to be a valid deed in North Carolina, the grantor must sign the deed in front of a notary public.

 4. Calculate and Prepare to Pay the NC Excise Tax

-North Carolina charges an excise tax on the transfer of real estate at an amount of $1.00 per $500 of the property’s value or consideration, whichever is greater.
-As an illustration, a $200,000 property would attract a $400 excise tax.
-This tax is usually paid when the deed is recorded.
+North Carolina imposes an excise tax on the transfer of real property at the rate of $1.00 per $500 of the value of the property or consideration, whichever is greater.
+For example, a $200,000 property would have an excise tax of $400.
+This tax is usually paid on registration of the deed.

 5. Record the Deed with the County Register of Deeds

-The completed and notarized deed will need to be submitted to the Register of Deeds for the relevant North Carolina county where the property is located.
-We will need to pay the recording fee, which is typically $26 for documents with 15 pages or less; for every page over that, we will need to pay an additional $4.
-If the documents are non-standard or there are multiple instruments, there may be additional fees.
+The original deed, executed and notarized, shall be filed with the Register of Deeds for the appropriate North Carolina County where the property is located.
+We will have to pay the recording fee.
+That is typically $26 for documents that are 15 pages or less.
+We will pay an additional $4 for each page over that.
+If the documents are non-standard or there are multiple instruments, additional fees may apply.

 Important Considerations